Residency by Investment in Slovenia - We Provide Professional Legal Assistance in 2023

 Progressive system, applied based on the income amount at rates ranging from 16% to 50%

-How can foreigners apply for Slovenia residency by investment?
+How can foreigners apply for Slovenia residency by investment in 2023?

 Requirements to apply for the Slovenia residency by investment